-5.146 Nos.
-31 to 33 are two, 2 storey plus basement red brick houses with pitched roofs.
+5.147 Nos.
+31 to 33 are two, two storeys plus basement red brick houses with pitched roofs.
 Windows have flat arches and facades are unadorned apart from a brick cornice with dentil effect.
 Boundary railings are retained.
 Nos.
-35 to 37 are brick built 2 storey houses which may have originally matched Nos.
+35 to 37 are brick built two storey houses which may have originally matched nos.
 51 to 65 but some loss of stucco architraves seems likely to have taken place.
 Stucco cornices on parapets have been retained.
 Both have an additional recessive roof story.
 Original pattern iron railings have been retained.
-During the process of lateral conversion, the recessed porch of No. 53 has been infilled and the door of No. 51 has been brought forward.
+During the process of lateral conversion, the recessed porch of no. 53 has been infilled and the door of no. 51 has been brought forward.
 Originally these houses had deep set porches and such changes erode the uniform characteristics of houses in the terrace.